viktorbezdek/awesome-github-projects/README.md

 - [posit-dev/positron](https://github.com/posit-dev/positron) - Positron, a next-generation data science IDE
 - [baptisteArno/typebot.io](https://github.com/baptisteArno/typebot.io) - 💬 Typebot is a powerful chatbot builder that you can self-host.
 - [omnivore-app/omnivore](https://github.com/omnivore-app/omnivore) - Omnivore is a complete, open source read-it-later solution for people who like reading.
-- [mayneyao/eidos](https://github.com/mayneyao/eidos) - Offline alternative to Notion.
-Eidos is an extensible framework for managing your personal data throughout your lifetime in one place.
+- [mayneyao/eidos](https://github.com/mayneyao/eidos) - An extensible framework for Personal Data Management.
 - [nlkitai/nlux](https://github.com/nlkitai/nlux) - The 𝗣𝗼𝘄𝗲𝗿𝗳𝘂𝗹 Conversational AI JavaScript Library 💬 — UI for any LLM, supporting LangChain / HuggingFace / Vercel AI, and more 🧡 React, Next.js, and plain JavaScript ⭐️
 - [Portkey-AI/gateway](https://github.com/Portkey-AI/gateway) - A blazing fast AI Gateway with integrated guardrails.
 Route to 200+ LLMs, 50+ AI Guardrails with 1 fast & friendly API.
 - [Openpanel-dev/openpanel](https://github.com/Openpanel-dev/openpanel) - All the goodies from both Mixpanel and Plausible combined into one tool.